 What extra-curricular activities are on offer?

 We are pleased to offer a wide range of extra-curricular activities during lunch break and after school.
-Activities include Athletics, Gymnastics, Netball, Cross Country, Football, Rugby Tots, Tennis, Art Club, Science Club, Code Club, Ballet, Board Games, Newspaper Club, Speech & Drama and Sewing.
+Activities include Athletics, Gymnastics, Fencing, Netball, Cross Country, Football, Tennis, Art Club, Science Club, Coding Club, Ballet and Board Games.

 Are you able to arrange additional instrument tuition during the school day?